(16 +)

 Sentence: Timmy made a beautiful sandcastle at the beach.

 To help Timmy with his homework, finish the questions by clicking on one of the answers given on the page.
-You have 60 seconds to answer all of the questions before it's too late!
-Good luck.

 B: Heating a gas can turn it into a solid